Murder convict nabbed from Telangana 12 years after jumping parole | Law-Order

 - India

-A 39-year-old murder convict, who was absconding for the last 12 years after jumping parole, was arrested by the Mumbai police's crime branch from Telangana, a police official said on Tuesday.
+A 39-year-old murder convict, who was absconding for the last 12 years after jumping parole, has been arrested by the Mumbai police's crime branch from Telangana, a police official said.

-He was arrested by the Mumbai police in a murder case which had taken place in 2007, said the official.
+He was arrested by the Mumbai police in a case of murder which took place in 2007, said the official.

-Kajeri was convicted and sentenced to life imprisonment by a sessions court in 2008 and was sent to Nashik Central Prison to serve his jail term.
+Kajeri was convicted and sentenced to life imprisonment by a sessions court in 2008 and was sent to Nashik Central Prison in Maharashtra to serve his jail term.

-In 2011, he was released on a 30-day parole, but did not return to prison to complete his sentence and was absconding since then, said the official.
+In 2011, he was released on a 30-day parole, but he did not return to the prison to complete his sentence and was absconding since then, the official said.

-The Mumbai police had searched him at Nashik, Jalna, Hingoli, Parbhani and Kerala also, but he remained untraceable.
+The Mumbai police had searched for him in Nashik, Jalna, Hingoli and Parbhani in Maharashtra and Kerala also, but he remained untraceable.

-After several years, crime branch officials got specific information about Kajeri's presence in Telangana from where he was finally nabbed, said the official.
+After several years, the crime branch officials got specific information about Kajeri's presence in Telangana from where he was finally nabbed, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)